 Deciphering the label.
 Now, after reading the label, you're confused — ingredients versus nutritional facts, guaranteed analysis, an endorsement by AAFCO.
 What does it all mean?

 We understand your frustration and confusion.
-Therefore, we'll try to help you interpret a pet food label so you can make the best purchasing decision for your dog or cat.
+Therefore, we'll try to help you interpret a pet food label so you can make the best purchasing decision for your dog.
 Let's start at the top:

 - The difference between "ingredients" and "nutrients" needs to be clarified.
 Ingredients are the vehicles that provide nutrients, while nutrients are food components that support life and are metabolically useful.
 For example, lamb is an ingredient that provides nutrients such as protein, fatty acids and vitamins.